-Art, Craft, Design covers a range of disciplines fine art. ceramics. photography, 3D design and araphic communication.
-Over the two year programme you are required to explore two distinct components for assessment - one coursework component and one externally set task..
+Art, Craft, Design covers a range of disciplines art, within fine textiles. ceramics. photography, 3D desian and araphic communication.
+Over the two vear programme you are required to explore two distinct components for assessment - one coursework component and one externally set task..